krbnite/krbnite.github.io/_in_progress/2019-12-16-Intel-Scholarship-AI-at-the-Edge.md

 You get the idea!
 For low-resource devices, the cloud is often the only option -- but things are changing.

+# Topics Covered
+In this course, we focus primarily on Intel's distribution of OpenVINO (described below).

+We will
+first explore the Open Model Zoo, which hosts a bunch of [pre-trained models](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models) optimized for Intel processors (these models include things like age and gender detection, facial landmarks detection, human pose estimation, license plate detection, and so on).
+These various models can be chained together to form highly optimized computer vision pipelines (e.g., a face detector followed by an age and gender estimator).
+Moreover, since they are pre-trained, you do not need a ton of data to train your model for these activities.

+Next, we go over the Model Optimizer, which takes in models you've trained in some popular deep learning framework, such as TensorFlow or PyTorch, and optimizes these models for inference on Intel processors; the optimized models are saved in what's called the Intermediate Representation (IR).
+More on all this below.

+We will then cover the Inference Engine, which uses the IR and model input to efficiently perform inference.

+Finally, we cover various edge deployment topics, e.g., something called the MQTT architecture, which is used to publish data from an edge model to the web.

+A major takeaway is that Intel's OpenVINO is not for training models: it's for deploying pre-trained models as efficiently as possible on Intel processors (whether it's one of your own pre-trained models, or one that comes stock).

+# Work Environment
+The course actually provides notebook environments hooked up with all the hardware and software you need.
+There is also an option to install things locally (below, I find out that my Macbook Pro has a 4th generation i7 Core, which is not sufficient for Intel's OpenVINO; however, I ordered a neural compute stick 2).
+Finally, we can sign up for the Intel DevCloud....

 # Intel's OpenVINO
 OpenVINO stands for Open Visual Inference and Neural Network Optimization.
 It is an acceleration library, optimized for deep learning-oriented computer vision applications running Intel hardware, such as their CPUs, GPUs,